 Table 10.5.3 summarizes the settings that can be configured when adding an initiator.

-In the example shown in Figure 10.5.4, two groups have been created.
+In the example shown in Figure 10.5.4, two groups are created.
 Group 1 allows connections from any initiator on any network.
 Group 2 allows connections from any initiator on the 10.10.1.0/24 network.
 Click an initiator’s entry to display its Edit and Delete buttons.

 Attempting to delete an initiator causes a warning that indicates if any targets or target/extent mappings depend upon the initiator.
 Confirming the delete causes these to be deleted also.